Home » News » Weather » Winter Storm Warning Issued for Centre County

 “Travel could be very difficult,” according to the NWS.
 “The hazardous conditions could impact the Monday morning commute.”

-Temperatures will hover between 31 and 33 degrees for most of the day and night on Sunday, with most of the day at or above freezing, before dipping into the upper 20s for a time early Monday morning, according to AccuWeather.
+Temperatures will hover between 31 and 33 degrees on Sunday, with most of the day at or above freezing, before dipping into the upper 20s for a time early Monday morning, according to AccuWeather.

 Heavier snow is expected further east in Pennsylvania, where winter storm warnings are in effect, and along the Atlantic Coast from New Jersey to New England, where the highest totals are anticipated, according to AccuWeather.